arishboteco/Inventory-App/docs/deployment/NEXT_STEPS_SUCCESS.md

 ## 🎊 **YOUR SUCCESS SUMMARY**

-**You now have a production-ready Django Inventory Application with:**
+**You now have a production-ready Django Inventory Prolication with:**

 - ⚡ **Lightning-fast performance** (enterprise-grade optimizations)
 - 🔒 **Bank-level security** (SSL, HSTS, secure headers)